-Question Sections Indicative material Mark (d) (i) PLAN Method Calculating an appropriate mass of lead nitrate; this should be 8.275(8.3)g Dissolving the solid in water (or stirring) in a beaker or other appropriate vessel (volumetric/graduated/dilution flask) using [1] [1] less than 250 cm 3 Adding to the volumetric/graduated/dilution flask and adding water to the 250 cm 3 mark (if 250 cm 3 of water are added directly to a volumetric/graduated/dilution flask (containing the solid of course) allow 1 mark) Any dilution from a 'given' solution of lead nitrate gets 0 marks out of 3.
-Synthesis of the lead nitrate from lead and nitric acid scores zero.
-[1] (ii) A student who uses 33.1 grams of lead nitrate to make up correctly 1 dm3 of solution can gain the first two marks, but to (e) PLAN Method Table needs volumes of lead nitrate, sodium chloride and mass/weight of lead chloride/ppt with appropriate data (volumes must total no more than 250 cm3 in each case) moles of sodium chloride and lead chloride/ppt correct units throughout (/cm3, /cm3 and /g [accept grams]; accept () instead of /) (these are for the items in bullet point one) Normally there will be 5 sets of volumes with the volume of lead nitrate being constant. (no figures are required for the mass of the ppt) (allow 4 sets if the volumes are different to those in (d)).
+Question Sections Indicative material Mark (d) (i) PLAN Method Calculating an appropriate mass of lead nitrate; this should be 8.275(8.3)g Dissolving the solid in water (or stirring) in a beaker or other [1] [1] appropriate vessel (volumetric/graduated/dilution flask) using less than 250 cm3 Adding to the volumetric/graduated/dilution flask and adding water to the 250 cm3 mark (if 250 cm3 of water are added directly to a volumetric/graduated/dilution flask (containing the solid of course) allow 1 mark) [1] Any dilution from a 'given' solution of lead nitrate gets 0 marks out of 3.
+Synthesis of the lead nitrate from lead and nitric acid scores zero. (ii) A student who uses 33.1 grams of lead nitrate to make use correctly 1 dm3 of solution can gain the first two marks, be gain the third mark a measured 250 cm3 needs to be take using an appropriate measuring vessel.
+Apparatus for volume measurement (burette/pipette/measurely) (not a syringe) used to measure 50 cm3 or less of nitrate and 100 cm3 or less of sodium chloride (mention of the correction of Apparatus for volume measurement (burette/pipette/measuring cylinder)(not a syringe) used to measure 50 cm 3 or less of lead nitrate and 100 cm 3 or less of sodium chloride (mention of only [1] one measuring vessel is enough for this mark) Method for drying the precipitate (adding propanone and allowing to evaporate/pressing with filter paper/warm oven/sun leaving out to dry.
+NOT heat or the use of a Bunsen or microwave.
+[1] (e) PLAN Method Table needs volumes of lead nitrate, sodium chloride and mass/weight of lead chloride/ppt with appropriate data (volumes must total [1] no more than 250 cm3 in each case) moles of sodium chloride and lead chloride/ppt correct units throughout (/cm3, /cm3 and /g [accept grams]; accept () instead of /) (these are for the items in bullet [1] point one) Normally there will be 5 sets of volumes with the volume of lead nitrate being constant. (no figures are required for the mass of the ppt) (allow 4 sets if the volumes are different to those in (d)).
 Ignore; volumes of water; units in the mole columns; items such as filter paper; numbers in the mole columns.
 Do not allow; n for the number of moles; zero for the volume of lead nitrate or sodium chloride.
-[1] [1] [1] (f) PLAN Method The drying process should be repeated to constant mass Allow heat/reheat to constant mass/weight.
+[1] (f) PLAN Method The drying process should be repeated to constant mass Allow heat/reheat to constant mass/weight.
 [1] Total [16]

-Page 4 Mark Scheme: Teachers' version Syllabus Paper GCE A LEVEL - October/November 2010 9701 51
+Page 4 Mark Scheme: Teachers' version Syllabus Paper GCE A LEVEL - October/November 2010 9701 52